FAQs

-A legal document which transfers certain land use rights to a land trust or similar organization is known as a “Conservation Easement” or a “Deed of Conservation Easement”.
-Even though there are common elements to every easement, such as those precluding subdivision, commercial development and other activities detrimental to soil, water or wildlife habitat, each easement is tailored to the unique character of the land and the conservation goals of its owners.
+• A legal document that transfers certain land use rights to a land trust or similar organization is known as a “Conservation Easement” or a “Deed of Conservation Easement.”
+Although every easement has common elements, such as those precluding subdivision, commercial development, and other activities detrimental to soil, water, or wildlife habitat, each easement is tailored to the land's unique character and its owners' conservation goals.

 • Continued agricultural and forestry use;

-• Limited construction of buildings, fences, water improvements, etc., as specifically stated in the easement, and which are compatible with conservation objectives
+• Limited construction of buildings, fences, water improvements, etc., as expressly stated in the easement, and which are compatible with conservation objectives

 • Landowner control of access;